sf-wdi-37/project-03/README.md

 ###### When is the project due?

-* **Wednesday, June 7th by 4pm** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Thursday, June 8th by 9am** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

 * **Thursday, June 15th at 1:30pm** - [Completed project deliverables](#completed-project-deliverables) due and presentations!